bihealth/sodar-core-legacy/docs/source/integration.rst

 User Profile Site App
 ---------------------

-The ``user_profile`` site app package is installed together with projectroles.
+The ``userprofile`` site app is installed with SODAR Core.
 It adds a user profile page in the user dropdown.
 Use of the app is not mandatory but recommended, unless you are already using some other user profile app.

 Add Login Template
 ------------------